amanx100/bw-gpk/README.md

 # bw-gpk

-**Bitwarden Get Private Key (bw-gpk)** is a command-line tool designed to fetch private keys from Bitwarden notes and securely load them into the SSH agent.
-It also assists in creating and manage a well-formatted SSH config file.
+**Bitwarden Get Private Key (bw-gpk)** CLI tool is to fetch the clipboard directly or text file then create ssh config file and load the private keys to the ssh-agent securely.

 ## Installation